General Teaching Council for Scotland

-The General Teaching Council for Scotland (GTC Scotland) (Comhairle Choitcheann Teagaisg na h-Alba) is a fee based registered charity and the world's first independent registration and regulation body for teaching.
+The General Teaching Council for Scotland (GTCS; GTC Scotland) (Comhairle Choitcheann Teagaisg na h-Alba) is a fee based registered charity and the world's first independent registration and regulation body for teaching.
 The current Chief Executive and Registrar is Pauline Stephen.
 The GTC Scotland maintains a register of qualified teachers and college lecturers; there were 80,695 teachers and college lecturers on the register on 31 March 2022.

 History

 GTC Scotland was the first professional registration and regulation body for teachers in the United Kingdom, and one of the first teaching councils in the world.
 It was set up in 1965 under the Teaching Council (Scotland) Act 1965 following concerns that entry requirements had lowered after the Second World War and unqualified teachers were working in Scottish schools.
 Its powers, remits and duties have since been amended by other legislation, including the Teaching and Higher Education Act 1998 and the Standards in Scotland's Schools etc. Act 2000.

 It is a legal requirement for all teachers working in Scottish local council schools to be registered with GTC Scotland (The Requirements for Teachers (Scotland) Regulations 2005).

 In 2018, there was a national agreement to register all lecturers working in Scotland’s colleges through GTC Scotland.

 On 2 April 2012 GTC Scotland was granted independent status by the Scottish Government.
 The Teaching Council (Scotland) Act 1965 was repealed and replaced by the Public Services Reform (GTC Scotland) Order 2011.
 The Public Services Reform (General Teaching Council for Scotland) Order 2011 was made by Scottish Ministers in accordance with the Public Services Reform (Scotland) Act 2010 and passed into law on 17 March 2011.